Ladybirds Class

 Class Overview:

-Welcome to the Ladybirds Class webpage!
+Welcome to the Ash Class webpage!
 We hope that the information below is informative and useful.

-Ladybirds Class is the Reception Class of Old Buckenham Primary School, and forms the second stage of our Early Years provision within our school.
-We recognise that our children's learning journey starts with the very first moments that they join our Nursery, which is known as Bumblebees Class, or their existing Nursery / Pre-school setting.
+Ash Class is the Reception Class of Old Buckenham Primary School, and forms our Early Years provision within our school.
+We recognise that our children's learning journey starts from the very first moments that they join us from their Nursery or Pre-School.
 Therefore, we place great emphasis on having a strong transition programme which enables our Reception children to make a confident start to their new school year.
 Further information about our transition arrangements can be found below.

 We pride ourselves on the strong positive relationships that we develop with the children and families in our setting, and as an Early Years team we are incredibly passionate about giving our children the best possible start to school life!

 We follow the EYFS Statutory Guidance, as outlined by the Government, to provide our children with a well structured and research informed curriculum that is purposeful and exciting.
 Through a child centred approach, which recognises the interests and needs of each child, we plan for our children to make great progress as they are all valued and taught as unique individuals.
 Our continuous provision ensures children are developing the ‘Characteristics of Effective Learning’ (‘Playing and Exploring’, ‘Active Learning’, and ‘Creating and Thinking Critically’), which underpin the Early Years curriculum.
-We know that when children are interested and engaged, then they will be motivated to learn and this shapes our practise.
+We know that when children are interested and engaged, they are more likely to be motivated to learn.
+This shapes our practise.

 The 'Old Buck Way':